chainguard-dev/edu/content/chainguard/chainguard-images/reference/kubernetes-csi-external-provisioner/provenance_info.md

 cgr.dev/chainguard-private/kubernetes-csi-external-provisioner
 ```

 This will pull in the signature for the attestation specified by the `--type` parameter, which in this case is the SPDX attestation.
-You should get output that verifies the SBOM attestation signature in cosign's transparency log:
+You will receive output that verifies the SBOM attestation signature in cosign's transparency log:

 ```
 Verification for cgr.dev/chainguard/kubernetes-csi-external-provisioner --